-This document is merely intended to serve as an overview document with general information regarding key elements of the bidding process for the Competition.
+This document is intended to serve as an overview document with general information regarding key elements of the bidding process for the Competition.
 FIFA reserves the right to makes changes to the information contained herein at any time.
-Nothing in this document should be construed as giving rise to any degree of reliance on FIFA in relation to the bidding process.
 This document in no way constitutes a set of regulations governing, nor does it constitute part of the legal framework of, the bidding process.
 The legal framework of the bidding process is principally governed by the FIFA Statutes, the FIFA Code of Ethics, the bidding and hosting documents formally issued by FIFA, and any other such relevant documents and decisions issued.